 I finished my college degree at Oregon State University.
 I received a BS degree (no comments) in education, and began teaching at Albany, Oregon in 1973.
 I taught for 22 years, and retired in 1995.

-I’ve had two other children since then.
+I have three children.
 They have all left the nest and started out on their own.
 I now have seven grandchildren.

 I’ve written the book, “Signs of Hope: Finding ways to Survive in an Unfriendly World.”